forj-oss/docker-lu/README.md

 - if you add `-u` to `docker run`
 - if your container has a local FS mounted (`-v /local/fs:/data`)
-- if your container write/update the mounted path with the user rights given (`-u`)
+- if your container writes to/updates the mounted path with the user rights given (`-u`)
 - if the user uid is not recognized in the /etc/passwd of the container
 - if you REALLY need to be in the /etc/passwd (because of git, npm, go, etc...)